 Second, you can go visit a vet and have them do an ultrasound.
 I have no problem with this method, but it isn’t something I do because of the sheer expense of it.

-But if you have a veterinarian that you can call that won’t charge you an arm and a leg, then, by all means, do it.
-This is the most sure-fire way of knowing that your goat is pregnant, how many they are having, and get most any other answers you might desire.
+However, if you have a veterinarian that you can call that won’t charge you an arm and a leg, then, by all means, do it.
+This is the most sure-fire way of knowing that your goat is pregnant, how many they are having, and get almost any other answers you might desire.

 Finally, you can check the goat’s vulva.
 This isn’t a scientific method but has worked pretty well for us in the past.
 When a goat is pregnant, you will begin to notice her vulva dropping.